kleinfreund/kleinfreund.de/README.md

 ## To do

-- `gem install compass`

-- fix mobile navigation for non-flex browsers
+- portfolio: rework cards
 - blog: How the site was build
 - meta: write documentation (concept etc)
+  - concept
+  - PS scribbles
 - test the site

 ## Done